 - Leeds Beckett Univeristy – Physical Education

-C or above in GCSE PE if you’ve taken it at school, and C or above is also preferable in GCSE English and either GCSE or BTEC Science.
-You will also need a keen interest in sport.
+You will need a 4 or above in GCSE PE if you’ve taken it at school, and 4 or above is also preferable in GCSE or BTEC Science.
+You will need to be competing in a Sport on the OCR syllabus.